lalitmanam/lalitmanam.github.io/_pages/about.md

   - /about.html
   - /aboutme.html
 ---
 I am Ph.D. student in the [Department of Electrical Engineering](https://ee.iisc.ac.in/){:target="_blank"}, [Indian Institute of Science](https://iisc.ac.in/), Bengaluru.
-I am working at [Computer Vision Laboratory](https://ee.iisc.ac.in/cvlab/), headed by Prof [Venu Madhav Govindu](https://ee.iisc.ac.in/~venu/).
-Currently, I am looking into problems in 3D Vision, primarily on structure-from-motion and SLAM pipelines.
+I am working at the [Computer Vision Laboratory](https://ee.iisc.ac.in/cvlab/), headed by Prof [Venu Madhav Govindu](https://ee.iisc.ac.in/~venu/).
+My research is supported by [Prime Minister's Research Fellowship](https://www.pmrf.in/).

+My current research interests are in 3D computer vision.
+My recent work is mostly related to estimating camera motions in 3D reconstructoin problems like structure-from-motion and simultaneous-localization-and-mapping.

 Previously, I worked on impulse noise removal from colour images.
 I like volunteering and organising events.
 I enjoy listening to music in free time.